-A person with Alzheimer's disease may become confused and have difficulty communicating.
-He or she may struggle to find the right words to express him or herself, or may forget the meaning of words and phrases.
-The person also may rely on gestures, especially as his or her verbal skills decline.
+Communication gets harder for a person with Alzheimer's disease.
+They might struggle to find a way to express themselves, or forget the meaning of words and phrases.
+They might start to rely on gestures, especially as their verbal skills decline.

-Gain attention.
-Gain the listener's attention before you begin talking.
-Approach the person from the front, identify yourself, and call him or her by name.
+- Get their attention.
+Make sure you have your loved one’s attention before you start talking.
+Approach them from the front, identify yourself, and call them by name.

-Be attentive.
-Show that you are listening and trying to understand what is being said.
-Use a gentle and relaxed tone of voice, as well as friendly facial expressions.
+- Be attentive.
+Show that you’re listening and trying to understand what they are saying.
+Keep eye contact as you talk.
+Use a gentle, relaxed tone of voice and friendly facial expressions.

-Hands away.
-When talking, try to keep your hands away from your face.
+- Hands away.
+Try to keep your hands away from your face when you’re talking.
 Also, avoid mumbling or talking with food in your mouth.
-If you smoke, don't talk with a cigarette between your lips.

-Speak naturally.
+- Mind your words.
 Speak distinctly, but don't shout.
-Speak at a normal rate -- not too fast or too slow.
+Try not to talk too fast or too slow.
 Use pauses to give the person time to process what you're saying.
 Use short, simple, and familiar words.

-Keep it simple.
+- Keep it simple.
 Give one-step directions.
-Ask only one question at a time.
-Identify people and things by name, avoiding pronouns.
+Ask one question at a time.
+Call people and things by name instead of “she,” “they,” or “it.”

-Rephrase rather than repeat.
-If the listener has difficulty understanding what you're saying, find a different way of saying it.
-If he or she didn't understand the words the first time, it is unlikely he or she will understand them a second time.
+- Rephrase rather than repeat.
+If the listener has a hard time understanding what you're saying, find a different way to say it.
+If they didn't understand the words the first time, they probably won’t get them a second time.

-Adapt to your listener.
+- Adapt to your listener.
 Try to understand the words and gestures your loved one is using to communicate.
-Adapt to his or her way of communicating; don't force your loved one to try to understand your way of communicating.
+Don't force them to try to understand your way of conversing.

 - Reduce background noise.
 Noise from the TV or radio makes it harder to hear and it competes with you for the listener's attention.
 Cut down on any sounds that will distract them.